Skip to content

 It is a state machine.

-It coordinates roles, authority, budgets, decisions, work, ownership, and value flow.
+It coordinates roles, authority, budgets, decisions, and work.
 It defines what can happen, who can act, what counts, and what changes state.

 But most institutions still run on text.

 The mission is in one document.
-The cap table is in another.
 Governance is in agreements.
 Decisions live in meetings.
 Work lives in task tools.
 Context lives in chats.
 Judgment lives in people's heads.

 The institution behaves like software.
 It is implemented as paperwork.